By Andy | April 9, 2009 | 3 Comment

 Setup time can be quite significant depending on what you want to achieve

-If you purchase all the options it is a large annual cost
+If you purchase the entire bundle it is a large annual cost

-Requires Apple’s WebObjects (£500) if not run on an an Apple XServe – Hardware Requirements
+Requires Apple’s WebObjects if not run on an XServe (£500)

-Recently purchased by Pearons, as yet unclear what effect
+Recently purchased by Pearson, as yet unclear what effect this will have